-- Distributed and standardized annual statements to all active, deferred, and retired members. - Offered retirement planning sessions for active members and information webinars for recently hired employees.
+- Prepared for a transition to a new payroll administration system (Workday). - Produced and distributed annual statements to all active, deferred, and retired members. - Hosted retirement planning sessions for active members and information webinars for recently hired employees.

 Benefit Security

 The University of Ottawa Retirement Pension Plan (1965) is a contributory defined benefit plan.
 A defined benefit plan means that retired, deferred, and active plan members are guaranteed retirement benefits by the employer.
 Ontario pension plans are supervised by the Financial Services Regulatory Authority of Ontario ("FSRA") and retired plan members' benefits are fully protected under existing legislation.